Empowering citizens through accessible parliamentary records for a more transparent democracy.

 Challenging the challenge

-Innovative Aspects of Our Solution – Theory of Scaling Science
+Innovative Aspects of Our Solution – Theory of Scaling Science2) Human-in-the-loop verification on high-value content

 The Crew